isaacg1/isaacg1.github.io/project-ideas.md

 at the school I am at (Georgia Tech, UIUC, or Northwestern), or people who already have a background in queueing theory research.

-Last updated: July 15, 2023.
+Last updated: December 2nd, 2023.

 ## Table of contents

-I've separated my ideas into three categories:
+I've separated my ideas into four categories:

 * Ideas that I think are quite promising, where I have promising directions for a result.